 To secure better access to care, Congress should consider the creation of a Medicaid premium support program for the able-bodied Medicaid population.
 Congress should fund assistance to Medicaid patients through a direct defined contribution payment system (a “premium support” program) for these beneficiaries to enroll in private health plans.
 The Senate bill takes a step in this direction by providing lower-income individuals access to tax credits to purchase private insurance, rather than put them into Medicaid.

 The Medicaid status quo is not effectively serving the health care needs of the disabled, elderly, children, and pregnant women in poverty.
-Policymakers should ignore hyperbolic political rhetoric claiming that conscientious reforms to secure and improve the safety net for Medicaid’s core populations and to provide better options for coverage and care to others will result in a situation in which “thousands will die.”
-Obamacare expanded the poorly performing Medicaid and claimed success for doing so.
-These new recipients can fare better under a new system that broadens their access to quality care.
-A Medicaid premium support program can accomplish that worthy end.
+Hyperbolic political rhetoric has claimed that the conscientious reforms attempted in 2017 to secure and improve the safety net for Medicaid’s core populations and to provide better options for coverage and care to others would result in a situation in which “thousands will die.”
+However, Obamacare expanded the poorly performing Medicaid and claimed success for doing so.
+These new recipients can fare better under a new system that broadens their access to quality care while relieving the burden on Medicaid.

 —John O’Shea, MD, is Senior Fellow in Health Policy in the Center for Health Policy Studies, of the Institute for Family, Community, and Opportunity, at The Heritage Foundation, and Robert E. Moffit, PhD, is a Senior Fellow in the Center for Health Policy Studies.